null

 Among the different food sources, flavonoids in cocoa powder stand out due to their high concentration and health benefits.
 Cocoa flavanol have been studied extensively for their effects on heart health, cognitive function, and blood circulation.

 When choosing cocoa products, look for those with a high percentage of cacao and minimal processing to retain the maximum flavonoid content.
-Natural or minimally processed cocoa powder and dark chocolate with at least 70% cacao are ideal choices.
+Natural or minimally processed flavonoids cocoa powder and dark chocolate with at least 70% cacao are ideal choices.

 How to Incorporate More Flavonoids into Your Diet?